cortex-lab/phy/docs/gui.md

 Press Escape to clear the filter.
 The `:s` and `:f` snippets provide keyboard-driven sorting and filtering.
 Filtering and sorting also control the order and contents of global views such as the Raster and Template views.

+A bare cluster ID followed by Enter selects and centers that exact row, clearing an expression filter if necessary.
+Missing IDs leave the current table state unchanged.
+Drag table headers to rearrange columns; Cluster, Similarity, and Merge layouts are remembered independently.
+The ID column can move but cannot be hidden.

 ## Common plot interactions